 Workers will have to send emails or establish some sort of connection (at extra cost) to communicate with their team virtually.
 This, although it can serve the purpose of communication, does not give the bond that physical communication brings.
 Making a zoom call cannot be like rolling your chair and talking to the person at the desk behind you.

 Because there is no physical community, it might seem one is alone on the work, while working from home.
 If this is so and a daunting task is faced, the worker can get easily discouraged from their lack of progress.
 This is against the presence of a physical companion cheering on the worker in the case of working in the conventional working environment.

 6. No work mindset

-Work from home or the conventional work environment holds both benefits and disadvantages, the choice of which one will be best will depend on the nature of the work, the worker and other factors exclusive to individuals compared against the benefits and disadvantages.
+Working from home or the conventional work environment holds both benefits and disadvantages, the choice of which one will be best will depend on the nature of the work, the worker, and other factors exclusive to individuals compared to the benefits and disadvantages.
 Working from home benefits the worker more, while working in an office benefits the work more.